Wndrfl/beetlejs/README.md

 car.driveTo('grocery store');
 </pre>

 That's a little better.
-We now have an object That at least does something.
+We now have an object that at least does something.
 Now, let me explain how it worked.

 To create a "class" in Beetlejuice.js, you simply need to call the `BBB.Class();` method.
 We did this in the first line.